The LAGRANT Foundation's (TLF) is now accepting applications for the 2014 scholarship!

 - If chosen, the applicant MUST attend TLF’s career development workshop AND awards reception to receive the scholarship.
 The applicant must make a one-year commitment to maintain contact with TLF to receive professional guidance and academic support

-1. 2013 Undergraduate Scholarship Application PDF or 2013 Undergraduate Scholarship Application DOC which includes all of the following components:
+1. 2014 Undergraduate Scholarship Application which includes all of the following components:

 - A one to two-page essay outlining your career goals and what steps you will take to increase the lack of ethnic representation in the fields of advertising, marketing and public relations.
 In addition, you must define the role of an advertising, marketing or public relations practitioner (depending on your emphasis).
 You can include accomplishments relevant to increasing awareness about diversity in your community.

-- A brief paragraph explaining college and/or community activities in which you are involved in
+- A brief paragraph on a separate page explaining college and/or community activities in which you are involved in

-- A brief paragraph describing any honors and awards that you have received
+- A brief paragraph on a separate page describing any honors and awards that you have received

 - *Optional: If you do not think your GPA accurately reflects your scholastic capability and achievement, then draft an essay no longer than one-page explaining the discrepancy